 Goal 1.
-Student Access: Expand access to University education that benefits students and the local, national, and global community.
-Metric: Students Served -0.2% ∆ 4,510 4,496 4,699 5,130
+Student Access: Expand access to Unit community. versity educati ion that benefits s students and the local, natio nal, and global Metric: Students Served -0.2% Δ 4,510 4,496 4,699 5,130

 Goal 2.
 Student Success: Enhance success of student outcomes, faculty productivity, and community impact.

-Metric: 4y AA Success Rate -16%∆ 62% 62% 65% 75% (retained of graduated)
+Metric: 4y AA Success Rate (retained or graduated) -16%∆ 62% 62% 65% 75%

-In Fall 2009, USF Tampa mandated that any USF Sarasota-Manatee student in a degree program hosted by USF Tampa or not offered completely by USF Sarasota-Manatee be removed from USF Sarasota-Manatee Home Campus enrollment numbers.
+^{}In Fall 2009, USF Tampa mandated that any USF Sarasota-Manatee student in a degree program hosted by USF Tampa or not offered completely by USF Sarasota-Manatee be removed from USF Sarasota-Manatee Home Campus enrollment numbers.
 As a result of the mandate, USF Sarasota-Manatee graduation and retention rates were negatively affected.